 This measured, forward-thinking approach has future-proofed the Harris family’s third-generation dairy farm, Writhgil, which spans 550 hectares in Larpent, South-western Victoria.
 They run a closed herd of 800 Holstein cows, producing six and a half million litres and approximately 480,000 kilograms of milk solids annually, with seasonal calving from May to July providing a balanced workload for seven full-time staff.

-Using a pasture-based system, the Harris family supplement their cows with a mix of predominately grass silage and maize silage, and when needed add vetch, almond hulls and cottonseed, adjusting seasonally and feeding out in the paddock for Summer and Autumn half the year to support lactation conversion.
+Using a pasture-based system, the Harris family supplement their cows with a mix of predominately grass silage and maize silage, and when needed add vetch, almond hulls and cottonseed, adjusting seasonally and feeding out in the paddock for summer and autumn half the year to support lactation conversion.

 “It’s about making small changes and looking for inefficiencies you can fix – like water pumps or energy use – weighing up the benefits, and doing the maths to ensure a timely return on investment,” says Alistair.